open-resources/dash_curriculum/_sources/part1/chapter2.md

 - Try to change the content of the Markdown in your App
 - Try to add a new Markdown with custom content

+## 2.3 Summary
+In this chapter we learned about what is a Dash App and what is its recommended sturture.
+We have also explored each building block and their core properties.
 In the next chapter, we will discover additional the Dash components and examine how to position them in the layout.

 ---